top of page

 The triple-roofed Hall of Prayer for Good Harvests

-5. HALL OF PRAYER FOR GOOD HARVESTS
+HALL OF PRAYER FOR GOOD HARVESTS

-The view is amazing di-per-se because this building with this specific structure is unique in China and in the world, and it never ceases to amaze visitors - I was honestly quite mesmerized and I remember fighting the hordes of people to see the Hall from all corners, hoping to fully grasp it with my eyes.
-Unfortunately, being this the hottest place to be, brace yourself for huge crowds of people, guided tours going on, and long lines everywhere.
+The view is amazing di-per-se because this building with this specific structure is unique in China and in the world, and it never fails to amaze visitors.
+I was honestly quite mesmerized and I remember fighting the hordes of people to see the Hall from all corners, hoping to fully grasp it with my eyes.

 The first thing you should notice is the structure: located at the center of a rectangular courtyard that contains other buildings, it is surrounded by a wall and stands on a 3-level platform, all covered in white marble, which height totals 6 meters/19 feet.